About choosing a restaurant in La Plagne

 There's a wide range of restaurants in La Plagne to suit all tastes, and budgets.
 Read our guide on all the best places to eat in La Plagne and where to find your favourite style of cuisine.

-Martine the owner serves traditional Savoyard cuisine in her family-run restaurant, Le Loup Blanc in Plagne 1800.
+The family-run restaurant, Le Loup Blanc, serves traditional Savoyard cuisine in Plagne 1800.
 Expect soft lighting, Savoyard-heart shaped decorations and creative art designs made from French wine bottle corks on the ceilings.
-Despite its ample seating area upstairs of 110 seats, it maintains a genuine cosy feel so it is a great evening meal out for large groups, special celebrations and romantic couples.
+Despite its ample seating area upstairs of 110 seats, it maintains a genuine cosy feel and makes for a great evening out for both large groups and romantic couples.
 Just off-piste near the 1800 chair lift in Plagne 1800, Le Loup Blanc also attracts many visitors during the day looking to refuel at lunchtime with a lovely wooden decking area outside to take in the views and soak up the sunshine while you dine alfresco.
-During the day a variety of American, Italian and French style food is on offer so you are spoilt for choice.

 Le Panoramic and L'Arlequin in the village of Aime 2000 both serve traditional French Savoyard cuisine.
 What sets these two restaurants apart from the rest?
 The owners!
 George and his wife Monique are the most charming, authentic and friendly French couple you will ever meet with their welcoming smiles, outstanding service and fascinating thought-provoking chats.
 They have excellent working relationships with local food suppliers in the area, which you can tell and taste by the high quality selection of fresh meats, cheese and wine they serve.
 Boasting views of Mont Blanc, go to Panoramic if you fancy a relaxed chilled out dining experience or choose L’Arliquin if you want to splash out for a special occasion.
 It is easy to understand why guests travel far and wide to return to George and Marianne’s lovely restaurants where you instantly feel very looked after and at home.